National Poultry Improvement Plan of Arizona

 National Premises ID Application

-Once all forms are completed and filled out an AZDA agent will contact you and set up an appointment to do your initial visit for testing and certification.
+Once all completed forms are received and processed, an AZDA agent will contact you and schedule an appointment for your initial visit.
+This visit will include testing, certification, inspection and education.
 What are you waiting for?
 Let’s get your flock on its way to being a NPIP flock!

 NPIP is a voluntary program and, currently, Arizona does not charge a fee for participation in NPIP.
 However, each participant is responsible for providing their own testing equipment and supplies.
 These may be purchased online or through a dealer.
 Pricing will vary depending on the size of your flock and were the supplies/equipment are purchased from.